Kantega-AI-team/AI/docs/pull_request_template/branches/dev.md

 ### Infrastructure checklist (if applicable)

-- [ ] Infrastructure files is formatted and validated
+- [ ] Infrastructure files are formatted and validated
 - [ ] Pipeline runs without errors

 ### Demos details (if applicable)